-Members of the local Workforce Development Board and the Opportunity Works Taskforce support engagement of employers and identification of Industry sectors and occupations by providing their firsthand account and expertise of the local economy.
+Members of the local Workforce Development Board and our Task Forces support engagement of employers and identification of Industry sectors and occupations by providing their firsthand account and expertise of the local economy.
 These individuals are able to share their experiences, which includes the needs of their business and the needs of other employers throughout the local area.
-Board members also suggest new businesses to reach out to for membership and potential partnerships for new initiatives, such as the Business Recovery Taskforce.
-This taskforce was created to assist local businesses with their recovery efforts due to the COVID-19 pandemic.
+Board members also suggest new businesses to reach out to for membership and potential partnerships for new initiatives, such as the Business Recovery Task Force.
+This task force was created to assist local businesses with their recovery efforts due to the COVID-19 pandemic.

-The Arapahoe/Douglas Workforce Development Board Taskforces are re-evaluated each year, during our annual strategic planning, to ensure the Board is focusing on the priorities of businesses and community needs, and to strategize around efforts that will assist in economic vitality.
+The Arapahoe/Douglas Workforce Development Board Task Forces are re-evaluated each year, during our annual strategic planning, to ensure the Board is focusing on the priorities of businesses and community needs, and to strategize around efforts that will assist in economic vitality.